Jasmine Sanders Rocks Incredibly Tight Bodysuit As She Steps Out In Paris

 Jasmine Sanders has been enjoying time in Paris since she attended the city’s fashion event that took place about a week ago.
 On Thursday, she updated her Instagram account with a snap that showed her rocking an impossibly tight black bodysuit.

-The photo captured Jasmine from a side view walking across a street in the city of lights.
-The sleeveless ensemble clung to her every curve, highlighting her chest, thin waistline and the curve of her.
-With one hand on her low back, Jasmine looked intent as she looked down while walking.
-She paired the suit with a pair of black high heels with silver trim, which gave her legs an elongated look.
+The photo captured Jasmine in a side view walking across a street in the City of Lights.
+The sleeveless ensemble clung to her every curve, highlighting her chest, thin waistline and the shape of her body.
+With one hand on her lower back, Jasmine looked down intently as she walked.
+She paired the outfit with a pair of black high heels with silver trim, which gave her legs an elongated look.
 She carried a small black clutch in her free hand.

 Jasmine wore her hair slicked back in a low ponytail.
 While only a portion of her face was visible, it appeared that the model’s face was made up with dark brows and smoky eye shadow.